lynnfaraday/aresmush.com/tutorials/config/server.md

 6. Do a force-refresh in the browser to reload the web portal.

+{% note %}
+The `bin/devstart` command to run the game in dev mode will not work if HTTPS is enabled.
+Instead you must run the start command manually: `bundle exec rake startares`
+{% endnote %}

 ### bind_address

 When hosting a game on a host with separate public/private IP addresses (commonly found with AWS) you'll need to tell the server to start up on the private IP.
 Do this by setting the `bind_address` config option to the private IP.

+{% note %}
-{% include note.html content="Remember to restart the game engine after changing this setting." %}
+Remember to restart the game engine after changing this setting.
+{% endnote %}